Last Updated on January 18, 2021 by Nancie

 The Nuttery Globe Feeder on a Pole

 I’m really pleased with the Globe Seed Feeder.
 It provides a feeder where smaller birds don’t have to compete with bigger birds.
 Initially, I put it on a small extra third arm of one of my bird feeder poles.
 The two feeders on the other arms were platform feeders filled with safflower.

 Some small birds that like the sunflower seed in the Globe feeder will also eat safflower, so they would move around between the three feeders when there were a lot of them eating.

 When larger birds like Mourning Doves arrived to take over the platform feeders, the smaller birds tended to retreat to the Globe feeder.
 They could continue to eat next to the larger birds.

 Nuttery Globe Seed Feeder Review

 The Nuttery Globe is a small feeder, which was a plus because I wanted to hang it on a shorter third arm of the pole.
 I didn’t want something that would hang down below the squirrel baffle.
 The tube that holds the seed isn’t huge though, so I need to top it off each day.

 Adding seed is easy.
 I simply take it down off the arm of the pole, lift off the cover which rests on the top and add seed.
 Then I put the cover back and re-hang it.
 It takes less than a minute.
-The construction is solid and I think I can reasonably expect it to last for quite a long time.
+The construction is very solid and I think I can reasonably expect it to last for quite a long time.

 The Globe Seed Feeder’s tag says it is “squirrel proof.”
 I’ve got mine on a pole with a squirrel baffle, so it hasn’t been tested against a squirrel.
 I would suspect that a squirrel might find it challenging to reach in and grab seed out.
-But I suspect it might figure out how to rock or tip the feeder to spill seed if it were hung in an unprotected place.
+But I also suspect it might figure out how to rock or tip the feeder to spill seed if it were hung in an unprotected place.
 Hanging feeders on a baffled pole saves a lot of drama and a lot of seed!